“The Good Shepherd, particularly Lomond House are succeeding where many others have failed, in unlocking potential of an exceptional young person.”

-We work alongside families, social workers, education staff and health and wellbeing teams to support the young person to achieve their full potential across all SHANARRI(H) indicators to promote a successful transition to our semi-independent cottage within our campus or a return to the community.
+We work alongside families, social workers, education staff and health and wellbeing teams to support each young person to achieve their full potential across all SHANARRI(H) indicators to promote a successful transition to our semi-independent cottage within our campus or a return to the community.